|

 their good heat conduction properties and high melting point.

-recipe is copper sulphate solution plus lime is used to kill greenfly.
+recipe is copper sulfate solution plus lime is used to kill greenfly.

 - Copper is alloyed with nickel to give 'cupro-nickel',